Frequently Asked Questions

-A: Some of the services provided by SSS are: academic advising, course selection, tutoring, financial aid planning, study skills instruction, math instruction, and major/ career advising.
+Some of the services provided by SSS are academic advising, course selection, tutoring, financial aid planning, study skills instruction, math instruction, and major/ career advising.
 Click here for a detailed description of the services.

-Q: Is there any financial support from the SSS program to the SSS participants?
+Does the SSS program offer financial assistance to SSS participants?

-A: The SSS Director works with the Financial Aid Director to make sure that all the eligible program participants are receiving the full financial support including the federal Pell grant and the state UCOPE grant.
-In addition, the SSS program provides Pell grant recipients with financial support from the SSS Participation Grant.
+The SSS Director works with the Financial Aid Director to make sure that all the eligible program participants are receiving the full financial support including the federal Pell grant and the state UCOPE grant.
+In addition, SSS participants who are receiving a Pell grant are eligible to apply for an SSS Participation Grant.

-A: The student must fill out a SSS Intake Form and turn it into an SSS advisor at the first of a semester.
-The student will then be contacted to attend a SSS Orientation during the first week of a new semester to learn more about the program.
-At the Orientation students will fill out an application and have an interview with an SSS advisor.
+Students must fill out an SSS Intake Form and turn it into an SSS advisor before the beginning of the fall or spring semester.
+The students will then attend an SSS Application Session during the first week of the new semester during which they will learn more about the program, fill out an application, and be interviewed by an SSS advisor.

 To remain active in the SSS program, participants must do the following: